 - Visual light camera to record violations

-- Detection algorithms that determine violations in near real time
+- Detection algorithms that determine violations in near real-time

 - Patented communication software

-- On site processing and storage of video for use by an operator
+- On-site processing and storage of video for use by an operator

 This technology could be used at intersections or at mid-block crosswalks.
 A mobile version of this system may one day be available for use by police cruisers, firetrucks, ambulances, and tow trucks to keep these emergency response vehicles and the people who operate them safe from distracted drivers, speeders, and other traffic related threats so they can do their job.
-Different versions of PASES may also be applicable to air traffic control, water way traffic control, and many other areas.
+Different versions of PASES may also be applicable to air traffic control, waterway traffic control, and many other areas.

-The infrared sensors used in PASES are equipped with an algorithm that determines the likelihood of a pedestrian in designated area based on the temperature, general shape, and movement of an object of interest.
+The infrared sensors used in PASES are equipped with an algorithm that determines the likelihood of a pedestrian in a designated area based on the temperature, general shape, and movement of an object of interest.
 The radar uses a similar algorithm to determine when a car is in the frame based on speed, size, shape, and direction of travel.
 All of this information is processed in near-real-time so that PASES can identify when a violation is occurring and record the evidence.